1988 United States presidential election: Libertarian Party

 Ron Paul and Andre Marrou formed the ticket for the Libertarian Party.
 Their campaign called for the adoption of a global policy on military nonintervention, advocated an end to the federal government's involvement with education, and criticized Reagan's "bailout" of the Soviet Union.
 Paul was a former member of the U.S. House of Representatives, first elected as a Republican from Texas in an April 1976 special election.
-He protested the War on Drugs in a letter to Drug Czar William Bennett.
+He was known as an opponent of the war on drugs.

 New Alliance Party

 Lenora Fulani ran for the New Alliance Party, and focused on issues concerning unemployment, healthcare, and homelessness.
 The party had full ballot access, meaning Fulani and her running mate, Joyce Dattner, were the first pair of women to receive ballot access in all 50 states.
 Fulani was the first African American to do so.

 Socialist Party

 Willa Kenoyer and Ron Ehrenreich ran for the Socialist Party, advocating a decentralist government approach with policies determined by the needs of the workers.